CoolcatFVTT/Unity2Foundry-Project/README.md

 - **Wall script**: Used to setup meta-data needed for walls, doors, windows, etc. If you use a [prefab-based](https://docs.unity3d.com/Manual/Prefabs.html) construction-kit that has this already setup, you get pixel-perfectly projected wall-data for your maps almost for free.
 - **Door script**: Allows you to quickly open/close doors within Unity.
 Note that this currently doesn't connect to above wall-data.
 - **Some example assets**:
-  - Prefab construction-kit for coridors, rooms, doors and windows as well as some maintenance tunnels.
+  - Prefab construction-kit for corridors, rooms, doors and windows as well as some maintenance crawl spaces.
 These include the meta-data needed for wall-data export.
 That means you can just use Unity's grid system (and Ctrl+D to duplicate) to quickly setup any layout.
   - Some StarTrek-style consoles, display textures can be easily switched.
   - All assets were build using ProBuilder within Unity, so they can be easily modified as needed.
   - Example scene with basic HDRP effects setup (shadows, ambient occlusion, anti-alias, etc.)